-A key component of developing scenarios converting storylines into placement of installed capacities for generation.
-As one of the main process enhancements for the TYNDP2020 scenario building process a power market investment modelling approach has been adopted.
+A key component of developing scenarios is converting storylines into placement of installed capacities for generation.
+The development of a power market investment modell represents one of the main enhancements within the TYNDP2020 scenario building process.
 The purpose of this section is to describe the processes and assumptions used to build the 2030 and 2040 power market models suitable for long-term investment models.
 Please note that the 2050 horizon was not subject to a detailed quantification phase.

 Error!
-Reference source not found. provides a high level comparison of the bottom-up and topdown scenarios approaches.
+Reference source not found. provides a high-level comparison of the bottom-up and topdown scenarios approaches.
 The bottom-up process is based on data collected by TSOs, whereas the top-down scenarios use bottom-up data along with power system market tools to optimize the total cost of the system based on CAPEX and OPEX for generation technologies.